 The School has an agreed policy for Education in Personal Relationships which contains arrangements for teaching Sex Education.
 Children’s sex education is based on Christian principles and is related to the stage of their development as they move through the School.

 The children receive the sacraments of Reconciliation, Holy Communion and Confirmation in Year 4.
-Within the programme of sacramental preparation emphasis is placed on the shared responsibility between home, school and Parish.

 Relationships and Sex Education (RSE) Statement